Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 ### B1. [[Urzin]]’s March

 As the characters push through the [[Brokenveil Marsh]] to reach the garrison at Fort Venture, the lethargic horizonback tortoises that hold the village of [[Urzin]] aloft move through the swamp at a rate of 1 mile per day.
-Roll a d6 to randomly determine which neighboring hex the village enters, and don’t divulge [[Urzin]]’s new location to the players.
+Roll a d6 to randomly determine which neighboring hex the village enters, and don’t divulge Urzin’s new location to the players.

 Whenever the party is at two miles or more away from the village, [[Urzin]]’s exact location can no longer be determined.
 Characters within two miles of the village can zero in on signs of its movement with a successful DC 15 Wisdom ([Survival](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Survival)) check.
 The characters will be forced to account for the village’s movement when they make their way back after the encounter at Fort Venture, with or without a guide.